charlesbrandt/public/pi/index.md

 City-of-Bloomington/timetrack: Digital time keeping system with both a web-based calendar entry and a kiosk based badge entry interface

 ### Media server

+Run docker to allow multiple services on the same server.

 Docker image for plex somewhere?